KratosMultiphysics/Kratos/docs/pages/Kratos/Workshops/Hitchhiker_Guide_SWE/Installation_Guides.md

 #### 1. Getting started with Jupyter Notebook
 Jupyter Notebook is installed together with the anaconda package.
 In case it is not installed due to reasons, you can write and run **"pip install notebook"** in the terminal.

-After installing Jupyter Notebook, you can open it either from the Anaconda Navigator, or by using the shortcut **"Start -> Jupyter Notebook"**.
+After installing Jupyter Notebook, you can open it either from the Anaconda Navigator, or by using the shortcut **"Start &rarr; Jupyter Notebook"**.
 In Linux you need to navigate to the required folder in the terminal window and then type **"jupyter notebook"**.

 #### 2. Adding Jupyter shortcut to the desired directory
-In order to add the Jupyter shortcut to the desired directory, you can open the file location **"Start -> right-click Jupyter Notebook -> Open file location"**.
-When in the file location, go to **"right-click Jupyter Notebook Shortcut -> Properties"**.
-Under the properties you can go to "Shortcut -> Target".
+In order to add the Jupyter shortcut to the desired directory, you can open the file location **"Start &rarr; right-click Jupyter Notebook &rarr; Open file location"**.
+When in the file location, go to **"right-click Jupyter Notebook Shortcut &rarr; Properties"**.
+Under the properties you can go to "Shortcut &rarr; Target".
 Replace **%USERPROFILE%** with the desired directory (C:\..).
 Now you have a shortcut of Jupyter Notebook in your desired directory.

 #### 3. Jupyter Notebook Interface
 The Jupyter Notebook Interface consists of the **Code Cell**, where the code is written and will run, and the **Markdown Cell** in which comments and explanations are written in markdown, which is a simple markup language.

-You can run the full script by going to **"Kernel -> Restart & Run All"**.
+You can run the full script by going to **"Kernel &rarr; Restart & Run All"**.
 In case you want to run only one block of script, left-click to select the script, then click on **"Run"**.

 #### 4. Keyboard Shortcuts for Jupyter Notebook
 For an efficient way of working, some keyboard shortcuts are presented: